 Spent nuclear fuel repository

-The Swedish Radiation Safety Authority is in the process of reviewing the Swedish Nuclear Fuel and Waste Management Company's (SKB) application for permission to construct a repository for spent nuclear fuel.
-The Authority expects to complete its examination of the application in 2017.
-This is when we will submit our statement to the Government, which takes the decision on whether SKB will be permitted to construct the repository.
+The Swedish Radiation Safety Authority, SSM, has reviewed the Swedish Nuclear Fuel and Waste Management Company's (SKB) application for permission to construct a repository for spent nuclear fuel.
+The Authority completed its examination of the application in 2018.
+On 23 January 2018, we submitted our statement to the Government, recommending that it permit SKB to construct the repository.

-Approval of SKB's (the Swedish Nuclear Fuel and Waste Management Company) licence application from the industry is the first stage in a process that would lead to construction and operation of a repository for spent nuclear fuel near the Forsmark nuclear power plant.
-SKB has submitted an application that is now undergoing review by the Swedish Radiation Safety Authority.
-The Authority has the assistance of a wide range of national and international experts.
+Approval of SKB's licence application is the first stage in a process that would lead to construction and operation of a repository for spent nuclear fuel near the Forsmark nuclear power plant.
+SKB has also sought permission to develop an encapsulation facility at Clab, in Oskarshamn Municipality.
+SSM has also recommended that the Government grant this licence.

 Swedish legislation requires producers of nuclear energy to also manage all waste from their reactors.
 The Swedish Nuclear Fuel and Waste Management Company, or SKB, which was founded by the nuclear power companies in the 1970s, is currently planning to construct a geological repository for spent nuclear fuel.
-A geological repository implies storing spent nuclear fuel safely over several hundred thousand years.
-This is because spent nuclear fuel is an environmental hazard and it takes a very long time for the radioactivity to diminish.
+A geological repository implies safe storage of spent nuclear fuel over several hundred thousand years.
+This is needed because spent nuclear fuel is an environmental hazard and it takes a very long time for the radioactivity to diminish.

 Performing reviews of repository safety